by Louise Kuo Habakus

 #1: FEATHER A NON-TOXIC NEST

-When it comes to environmental toxins, less is more, and this is doubly true during pregnancy.
-The fetus is most susceptible to damage during the first trimester.
+When it comes to environmental toxins, less is more, and this is doubly true during pregnancy (and 4th trimester + beyond, too).
+The fetus is most susceptible to damage during the first three months.
 For this reason, any precautions that you want to take should begin before you conceive.
 Environmental Working Group released stunning research that babies are born with hundreds of industrial chemicals that are carcinogenic, neurotoxic, and can cause infertility and abnormal development.

 Moreover, realize that you are about to experience a Massive Migration of Things into your home.
 There are few events that inspire a more prodigious commitment and perfectionistic zeal to shopping and decorating than planning for baby’s arrival.
 Not to mention all the gifts!

 - Make these eight choices for a cleaner womb, with advice on food shopping, cleaning, cookware, plastics, cosmetics, EMFs, and more